tailcallhq/tailcall/tests/execution_spec.md

 A level 6 heading (`######`), with the text being one of the following:

 - `###### check identity` -- This instructs the runner to run identity checks on `server` blocks.
 While it would be good to run this on every test, the code of `server` blocks must be written with this instruction mind, therefore it is optional.
-- `###### check merge` -- This instructs the runner to merge all `server` blocks and to compare the result with a `merged` snapshot.
-This happens automatically with tests that do not have an `assert` block and have more than two `server` blocks, but sometimes we want to merge only one `server` block with the default config, so this instruction is useful in that case.
 - `###### sdl error` -- This instructs the runner to expect a failure when parsing the `server` block and to compare the result with an `errors` snapshot.
 This is used when testing for error handling.

 There must be exactly zero or one instruction in a test.